 Jason Weingart : Photographer.
 Storm Chaser.
+Author.
 Weather Nerd.

 My name is Jason Weingart, and I love photography and adventures.
 I graduated with my bachelor's of science in photography from the University of Central Florida in the winter of 2012.
 I have been shooting professionally for three years.

 Growing up in the Rust Belt of NE Ohio my interest in weather was present at a very young age.
 In 3rd grade, a local tv meteorologist visited our classroom and showed us the infamous tornado overpass video.
 After that, I would constantly watch VHS tapes of tornadoes.
 Whenever a severe storm caused us to take shelter, I would stay outside and watch it as long as I could.
 When asked what I wanted to be when I grew up, my first response was always a "storm chaser".
 As I got older, and life happened, that thought sort of fell out of my head, although I would still stand outside and watch storms.